American Eagle Outfitters Inc. (AEO) and the Battle of Fundamentals vs. Technicals

 Analysts’ Opinion of AEO

-Many brokerage firms have already submitted their reports for AEO stocks, with Telsey Advisory Group repeating the rating for AEO by listing it as a “Market Perform.”
-The predicted price for AEO in the upcoming period, according to Telsey Advisory Group is $38 based on the research report published on May 27th of the current year 2021.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see AEO reach a price target of $37.
-The rating they have provided for AEO stocks is “Outperform” according to the report published on April 23rd, 2021.
+Telsey Advisory Group, on the other hand, stated in their research note that they expect to see AEO reach a price target of $38, previously predicting the price at $35.
+The rating they have provided for AEO stocks is “Market Perform” according to the report published on May 27th, 2021.

-Telsey Advisory Group gave a rating of “Market Perform” to AEO, setting the target price at $35 in the report published on April 15th of the current year.
+RBC Capital Mkts gave a rating of “Outperform” to AEO, setting the target price at $37 in the report published on April 23rd of the current year.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AEO starting from McLean Andrew J., who sale 15,431 shares at the price of $35.00 back on Jul 26.
-After this action, McLean Andrew J. now owns 28,610 shares of American Eagle Outfitters Inc., valued at $540,085 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AEO starting from Foyle Jennifer M., who sale 5,746 shares at the price of $35.50 back on Aug 11.
+After this action, Foyle Jennifer M. now owns 109,965 shares of American Eagle Outfitters Inc., valued at $203,983 using the latest closing price.

-McLean Andrew J., the EVP & Chief Commercial Officer of American Eagle Outfitters Inc., sale 18,549 shares at $35.00 during a trade that took place back on Jun 14, which means that McLean Andrew J. is holding 28,610 shares at $649,215 based on the most recent closing price.
+Foyle Jennifer M., the Global Brand President-aerie of American Eagle Outfitters Inc., sale 5,920 shares at $35.00 during a trade that took place back on Aug 10, which means that Foyle Jennifer M. is holding 115,711 shares at $207,200 based on the most recent closing price.

 Stock Fundamentals for AEO